greatbsky/DockerRepos/XtraLitecoin/README.md

-# XtraBitcoin
+# XtraLitecoin
-docker images of bitcoin base on xtraos:latest
+docker images of litecoin base on xtraos:latest

 ## Supported Tags
 latest
-v0.16.2
+v0.16.0

 ## What's in this image?